 Forgetting is such an easy thing to do

-Kwame takes us to the last spot on our tour, the isolation chamber.
+The last spot of our Ghana Elmina Castle is the isolation chamber.
 It is a tiny cell with no windows.
 There is a small four inch wide hole for ventilation that leads into another chamber.
 The door to the isolation chamber is solid wood.
 And stone carvings of a skull and crossbones hang above the entrance.

 Slaves who dared to rebel were sent here.
 They were locked up and left alone with no food or water.
 Many went crazy, many died.
 There are bloody imprints on the walls where slaves tried to scrape their way through the stone.
 On a white marble slab on the wall next to the isolation chamber are engraved these words: